rtfmoz2/Steam-Deck-Guide/FAQ/Markdown/Troubleshooting.md

 ## General
 - Restart The Steam Deck
+- Make sure OS / drivers / software (game) are fully updated
+- Factory reset / reinstall OS
 - Search for the issue (YouTube, Steam Deck communities etc...)
 - Post about the issue you're encountering if you couldn't fix a solution
-- Factory reset / reinstall OS
 - Contact Steam Support

 ## Charging